 The potential health benefits associated with intermittent fasting continue to be a topic of great interest to myself, my clients and the public at large.

-In previous blog posts I’ve discussed my experience with intermittent fasting and also explored the popularized notion of working out in a “fasted state” and more even explored the limited evidence around fasting and gene expression.
+In previous blog posts I’ve explored the popularized notion of working out in a “fasted state” and more even explored the limited evidence around fasting and gene expression.

 Let’s take a closer look at both.